CCMS-UCSD/GNPSDocumentation/docs/faq.md

 Q: How does the MassIVE data differ from the GNPS spectral libraries?

-A: MassIVE datasets consist of RAW data.
+A: MassIVE datasets consist of raw data.
 GNPS spectral libraries consist of spectra that have been individually assigned an identification.

 Q: Can I create my own private spectral libraries?

 A: Yes, but it is not recommended.
-Please contact administrators for further details.
+Please [contact](contact.md) administrators for further details.

 ## Spectral Libraries